 Yvonne is influenced by artists that use the expressive language of colour and line.
 From Cezanne, Manet, Matisse; the Scottish colourists Ferguson, Cadell, Peploe; the neo-experssionists,Jean-Michel Basquiat and Edinburgh artist John Bellany, thru to contemporary artists like Hurvin Anderson, Michael Armitage, Peter Doig, Marlene Dumas and Gina Malek.
 Yvonne also finds inspiration from the diverse work being made locally by artists like Sean Caulfield, Julian Forrest, David Janzen, Brenda Kim Christiansen, Samantha Walrod and Gillian Willans, to name a few.

-Yvonne was born in Stirlingshire, Scotland and moved to Edmonton in her early 30s.
+Yvonne was born in Scotland.
+She grew up in a small village in Stirlingshire and spent most of her young adult life in Glasgow, she moved to Edmonton in 1990.
 A documentary filmmaker for most of her life she now splits her time behind the camera and in the studio.
 Her films have aired nationally on television and screened at film festivals across North America.
 Many of her films have art, artists and disability art as a central subject.
 Her visual artwork shows regularly in Edmonton and Calgary.
-Yvonne studied photography at the Glasgow College of Building and Printing and recently graduated from the Fine Art Certificate program at the University of Alberta with distinction, she is an active member of Harcourt House Artist Run Centre where she maintains a studio.
+Yvonne studied photography at the Glasgow College of Building and Printing, drawing and painting at Glasgow School of Art, and graduated in 2016 from the University of Alberta Extension program in fine art with distinction.
+She is an active member of FCA, ASA, EAC, SNAP, CARFAC Alberta and Harcourt House Artist Run Centre where she maintains her studio practice.